 - Next time you stop to smell the flowers near you, thank a local pollinator!
 Did you know that most pollinators feed on specific plant species native to where they live?

-5 Hands-On Ways to Celebrate Pollinators
+6 Ways to Celebrate Pollinators

-Take a page out of the Brushwood Center’s Bosque de Salud, or Forest of Health celebration by asking your students to detail the simple, but specific steps they will make to help pollinators thrive as part of a pollinator promise.
-Whether putting out clean sugar water for hummingbirds, learning about native plants, gathering donations for a pollinator conservation group, or organizing a pollinator party, there are many ways we can commit to support pollinators.
+Take a page out of the Brushwood Center’s Bosque de Salud, or Forest of Health celebration by asking your students to detail the simple but specific steps they will make to help pollinators thrive as part of a pollinator promise.
+Whether putting out clean sugar water for hummingbirds, learning about native plants, gathering donations for a pollinator conservation group, or organizing a pollinator party, there are many ways we can commit to supporting pollinators.

 There are so many ways for students of all ages to help promote and protect our pollinators.
 Tell us how you plan on getting involved in the comments!